aiven/devportal/docs/products/opensearch/howto/control_access_to_content.rst

 Control access to content in your service
 =========================================

-This article shows you how to set up access control lists (ACL) for content in Aiven for OpenSearch services.
+This article shows you how to set up access control lists (ACL) for content in Aiven for OpenSearch® services.

 See the :doc:`related documentation <../concepts/access_control>` for more information on the permissions and patterns that are supported in ACL rules.